derhansen/sf_banners/Documentation/Faq/Index.rst

 I installed the extension but no banners are shown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure, that you included the TypoScript files from the extension.
-They include the 2 required JavaScript files:
+Make sure, that you included the TypoScript from the extension.

-* EXT:sf_banners/Resources/Public/Js/Postscribe.js
 * EXT:sf_banners/Resources/Public/Js/SfBanners.js

 If banners still do not get displayed and you use TYPO3 >= 9.5 and the PageType